Managing Volunteer Info Databases

 The VMS How to Guide has easy-to-follow instructions for key VMS tasks

-Contact your Divisional Volunteer Resources Coordinator to find out how to access
+Contact the Volunteer Resources Team to find out how to access VMS.

 SMO is an online resource to assist with safety management relevant to working or volunteering with children and vulnerable people.

-Contact your Divisional Youth Secretary in your state and/or your corps officer to find out how to get started on SMO.
+Contact your supervisor to find out how to get started on SMO.